John Mahon (Irish footballer): St Johnstone

 Mahon signed a two-and-a-half-year deal with Scottish Premiership side St Johnstone for an undisclosed fee on 23 January 2022.
 He left the club only a year into his contract, with the club and player mutually agreeing to terminate his contract.

 Return to Sligo Rovers

 On 13 January 2023, it was announced that Mahon had returned to Sligo Rovers.
 In January 2024, Mahon suffered a ruptured Achilles tendon which kept him out of action until the club's final 2 league games of the season.
 On 15 November 2024, he signed a new contract with the club until the end of 2026.
 He was made club captain ahead of the 2025 season.
 On 3 March 2025, he scored a 78th minute winner in a 2–1 victory over Shamrock Rovers at The Showgrounds, his first goal since 2021.

+Waterford

+On 27 December 2025, it was announced that Mahon had signed for League of Ireland Premier Division club Waterford.
+He was named League of Ireland Player of the Month for August 2026, revealing at the presentation of the award that he had considered quitting football before signing for Waterford until attending a psychologist and changing his mind.